mikelis135/Birthday/README.md

 - A solid pattern to allow creating of fake classes for easy testing is implemented
 - A reactive model is used so changes react on the user interface

+## Things left to do

+- Adjust layout, remove tool bar to fit design
+- Add onscroll listener to recycler view to listen for when user gets to the bottom of app to fetch next page of more data, better paginated cos it' ll be faster and it'll increase gracefully, didn't import android paging library cos of its complexity
+- create fakes for the contracts already written and unit test them, unit test the view model and network repository too, and use espresso for the ui test

 ## Thank you!